-Fake news is a problem that doesn’t look like it’s going away anytime soon.
-It’s fascinating to witness the war between Donald Trump and the mass media, especially CNN.
-The rare press conferences he hosts truly are entertaining to watch if you’re stuck on the throne longer than normal one morning.
+Fake news is a problem that doesn't look like it's going away anytime soon.
+When Trump was president, it was fascinating to witness the war between Trump and the mass media, especially CNN.
+The rare press conferences he hosted were entertaining to watch if you were stuck on the toilet longer than normal one morning.

 To understand fake news, we must understand the cast of characters: